chuan-khuna/chuan-khuna/README.md

 Self-learner, punctual, studious.

-currenly have got burnout or depressed (something like that), due to there is no reward for my learning (in Thailand situation).
+currenly have got burnout or depressed (something like that), because of there is no reward for my learning (in Thailand situation).

 #### ⌛/Now